jAdelaide/Arcade_Scrolling_Shooter/README.md

 High scores are saved & will persist after closing and relaunching the game, they can be reset through the Main Menu screen.

-### View each level & screen in the Screenshots folder
+### !!View each level & screen in the Screenshots folder!!

 # Game Modes:
 ## Freeplay Mode